-We model the land reform to mimic the implementation of CARP in the Philippines as a governmentmandated land redistribution program.
+Government-mandated Land Redistribution Our point of departure is a distorted pre-reform benchmark economy where farmers differ with respect to both productivity and pre-reform distortions.
+We model the land reform in this environment to mimic the implementation of CARP in the Philippines as a government-mandated land redistribution program.
 In particular, we model the land reform to account for four key features of CARP: (1) a land ceiling; (2) imperfect enforcement (as there are farmers above the ceiling following the reform); (3) redistribution of land above the effective ceiling to both landless and smallholders; and, (4) prohibition of transfer of the redistributed lands.
 To account for the ban on transfers of awarded land, we make the land market inoperative.
 In other words, the land awarded to each farmer under the redistribution program is treated as an endowment, and farmers cannot adjust their farm size by renting in or renting out land.